 From the airport to the city centre Cyclades

-Cabs also offer packages (from €38 during the day) to Piraeus.
-In Athens, the website Athens transport (www.athenstransport.com) has interesting information in English.
+Cabs also offer package deals (from €38 during the day) to Piraeus.
+In Athens, the Athens transport website (www.athenstransport.com) provides interesting information in English.

-Six islands of the Cyclades have an airport: Milos, Mykonos, Naxos, Paros, Santorini and Syros.
-If you calculate carefully, you will find a connection on the day of your arrival in Athens.
-Another option: from France, Mykonos and Santorini are also served in high season by charter or low-cost flights, allowing you to reach the Cyclades without a connection.
-These regional airports are rarely far from the cities and easily accessible by cab at moderate prices.
+Six Cycladic islands have airports: Milos, Mykonos, Naxos, Paros, Santorini and Syros.
+If you calculate carefully, you'll find a connecting flight on the day of your arrival in Athens.
+Another option: from France, Mykonos and Santorini are also served in high season by charter or low-cost flights, giving you access to the Cyclades without having to make a connection.
+These regional airports are rarely far from town, and are easily accessible by cab at moderate prices.

 Arrival by boat Cyclades

-To reach Greece by sea is possible from Italy.
-Boats from Bari or Ancona arrive in Igoumenitsa in Epirus or in Patras in the Peloponnese (see the connections on www.minoan.gr).
-But to reach the Cyclades, you will rather embark in Piraeus, in the port of Rafina, or even in Lavrio.
+You can reach Greece by sea from Italy.
+Boats from Bari or Ancona arrive at Igoumenitsa in Epirus or Patras in the Peloponnese (see www.minoan.gr for connections).
+To reach the Cyclades, however, you're better off boarding at Piraeus, the port of Rafina, or even Lavrio.

-You can also continue or dream your itinerary in Greece online (www.gtp.gr) and book your tickets in advance, again via the Internet (www.openseas.gr) or at the travel agencies in Piraeus.
+You can also continue or dream up your itinerary in Greece online (www.ferries.gr/en) and book your tickets in advance, again via the Internet (www.openseas.gr) or through the travel agencies in Piraeus.

 Public transport Cyclades